Welgris Highlanders F.C.: National Soccer League debut

-From 18–21 May 2006, the side took part in the Highlands Regional Championship once again, reaching the final where they were set to play Blue Kumuls once again.
-However, the result of the final is unknown.
-Despite this, both sides were eligible for the 2006 National Club Championship, but Momads withdrew, and instead entered the inaugural season of the Papua New Guinea National Soccer League.
-Despite defeating eventual champions Hekari United 1–0 early in the season, they picked up just two wins from eight matches and finished bottom of the table, being the only side to fail to make the playoffs.

-The following season, the side changed their name to Welgris Highlanders and entered the competition again.
-Among seven teams they finished 5th again, narrowly missing out on playoff qualification by two points.
+From 18–21 May 2006, the side took part in the Highlands Regional Championship, reaching the final.
+Despite defeating eventual NSL champions Hekari United 1–0 early in the season, they picked up just two wins from eight matches and finished bottom of the table, being the only side to fail to make the playoffs.
+The following season, the side changed their name to Welgris Highlanders.
+Among seven teams they finished 5th, missing out on playoff qualification by two points.
 The side did, however, win the Fair Play Award.
-The 2007 Highlands Regional Championship was delayed to March 2008, with the final, once more against Blue Kumuls Mount Hagen, was due to be completed on 30 March 2008.
-However, the final wasn't played after an appeal was lodged regarding the eligibility of National Soccer League players participating in the tournament.
+The 2007 Highlands Regional Championship was delayed to March 2008, with the final, once again against Blue Kumuls Mount Hagen, due to be completed on 30 March 2008.
+However, the final wasn't played after appeal regarding the eligibility of National Soccer League players participating in the tournament.

-The club entered the eight-team 2008–09 season and finished third in the league table, qualifying for the playoffs for what would prove to be the first and last time.
-The side came up against champions Hekari in the semi-final, losing 1–0, before preparing to head to the Lloyd Robson Oval in Port Moresby on 21 March 2009 for the third-place match against University Inter, who had finished second in the table.
-However, after two postponements, the NSL board eventually cancelled both the third-place match and the final, leaving Welgris technically in 4th behind Inter due to their inferior regular season record.

-Ahead of the 2009–10 season, it was reported that the side had merged with Rapatona FC, and for three years the Welgris Highlanders name would not be seen in domestic competition.
-On 14 April 2010, it was reported that the club was now defunct.
+They entered the eight-team 2008–09 season and finished third in the league table, qualifying for the playoffs for what would prove to be the first and last time.
+The side came up against champions Hekari in the semi-final, losing 1–0, before preparing to head to the Lloyd Robson Oval on 21 March 2009 for the third-place match against University Inter.
+However, after two postponements, the NSL board cancelled both the third-place match and the final.
+Ahead of the 2009–10 season, it was reported that the side had merged with Rapatona, and for three years the Welgris Highlanders name would not be seen in domestic competition.
+On 14 April 2010, it was reported that the club was defunct.

 NSL return and disappearance

-Towards the end of 2012, it was reported that the side were making a return to the National Soccer League ahead of the delayed 2013 season.
-Indeed, the side were one of the eight teams taking part, but won just one match from 14 and finished bottom of the table.
-In October 2013, the side revealed they would be withdrawing from the upcoming 2014 season because the costs for taking part were too high, citing a change in the competition format as one of the primary reasons for this.
-It is assumed that the side disbanded shortly afterwards.
+Towards the end of 2012, it was reported that the side was making a return to the National Soccer League, ahead of the 2013 season.
+They won just one match from 14 and finished bottom of the table.
+In October 2013, the side revealed they would be withdrawing from the upcoming 2014 season, citing costs and change in the competition format as primary reasons.